 “Deliver to” is your delivery system.
 You can choose to have the alerts delivered to an email address or to a Google Reader feed.
 Depending on how many alerts you set up, you can end up flooding your inbox with results and burying your other mail.
 Setting up an email filter for your alerts can help organize your inbox better if you prefer to have them delivered.

-Hopefully this has been a simple overview of how to use Google Alerts to set up alerts for your business.
-It’s definitely a useful tool in online reputation management that should be utilized as much as possible.
+Hopefully this has been a simple overview of how to use Google Alerts to keep tabs on your online reputation.